 Q. What is the age cut-off for students starting in the Primary School?

-A. The Primary School Admission Committee has compiled a collection of activities testing readiness skills and ability of students in Kindergarten-3rd grade.
+A. The Primary School Admission Committee has compiled a collection of activities testing readiness skills and ability of students in Kindergarten-Grade 3.
 The assessment takes forty-five minutes and regularly occurs in the course of a predetermined visiting date.
 Students in Grades 4 and 5 take two portions of the California Achievement Test and write an essay (duration is 1 hour, 15 minutes).
 Students in Grades 6-12 also write an essay and complete three portions of the Educational Records Bureau (ERB) standardized test (duration is 2 hours, 30 minutes).